GauravSingh9356/J.A.R.V.I.S/README.md

 ```

-### On Ubuntu based Linux distribution you need to install the following package, so that the code to work:
 ### On Ubuntu based Linux distribution you need to install the following packages, so that the code to work:

 ```